 In the VUMC studies that found 20- to 45-fold increased incidence of blood clots with high-dose EE and CPA over 5 to 10 years in transfeminine people, the absolute incidence of blood clots was approximately 6.3% (142/10,000 people per year) in the 1989 report and 5.5% (58/10,000 people per year) in the 1997 follow up (Asscheman, Gooren, & Eklund, 1989; van Kesteren et al., 1997; Asscheman et al., 2014; Goldstein et al., 2019; Min & Hopkins, 2021).
 In keeping with the known influence of age on blood clot risk, the absolute incidence was 2.1% in those under 40 years of age and 12% in those over 40 years of age in the 1989 study (Asscheman, Gooren, & Eklund, 1989; Asscheman et al., 2014).
 In about 70% of cases, there were—aside from age—no known risk factors for blood clots (Asscheman, Gooren, & Eklund, 1989; Asscheman et al., 2014).
 Following subsequent replacement of EE with low-to-moderate-dose transdermal estradiol in those over 40 years of age, the incidence of blood clots decreased substantially (with only one event occurring in the transdermal estradiol group) (van Kesteren et al., 1997; Asscheman et al., 2014; Min & Hopkins, 2021).
 A later study in 2013 by the Ghent University Hospital in Belgium observed a blood clot incidence of 5.1% in transfeminine people using mostly oral or transdermal estradiol with or without CPA over an average treatment period of 7.7 years (range 3 months to 35 years) (Wierckx et al., 2013; Min & Hopkins, 2021).
 Those who had blood clots often had other risk factors such as older age, smoking, immoblization due to surgery, or hypercoagulability (Wierckx et al., 2013; Min & Hopkins, 2021).
 In addition to cumulative exposure time, these studies further highlight the converging impact of multiple risk factors—with estrogen type, route, and dose, progestogen exposure, and age included among them—on the risk of blood clots.

 Due to their greater risk of blood clots and cardiovascular problems, non-bioidentical estrogens like EE and CEEs are mostly no longer used in transfeminine people.
 Instead, estradiol, both in oral and non-oral forms, is used.
-Transgender clinical guidelines generally recommend keeping estradiol levels within normal physiological ranges for non-pregnant females of around 100 to 200 pg/mL regardless of whether the route of administration of estradiol is oral or non-oral (Aly W., 2018).
+Transgender clinical guidelines generally recommend keeping estradiol levels within normal physiological ranges for non-pregnant females of around 100 to 200 pg/mL regardless of whether the route of administration of estradiol is oral or non-oral (Aly, 2018).
 Higher estradiol levels are not currently known to have greater therapeutic benefit in terms of feminization or breast development (Nolan & Cheung, 2020).
-However, higher levels, in the range of 200 to 500 pg/mL, do provide additional therapeutic effect in the area of testosterone suppression—which can be indirectly beneficial to feminization (Aly W., 2018).
-Despite their recommendations for keeping estradiol levels in physiological ranges, transgender clinical guidelines notably recommend doses of estradiol ester injections that reach and even exceed estradiol levels of 200 to 500 pg/mL (Aly W., 2021).
+However, higher levels, in the range of 200 to 500 pg/mL, can provide additional therapeutic effect in the area of testosterone suppression—which can be indirectly beneficial to feminization if otherwise inadequate (Aly, 2018).
+Despite their recommendations for keeping estradiol levels in physiological ranges, transgender clinical guidelines notably recommend doses of estradiol ester injections that reach and even greatly exceed estradiol levels of 200 pg/mL (Aly, 2021).

-In terms of higher estradiol levels delivered non-orally, the estimated 2-fold increase in risk of blood clots with estradiol levels of 300 to 500 pg/mL (Sam S., 2020) is notably lower than the average 4-fold increase in risk with widely used EE-containing birth control pills.
-Based on the usefulness of these levels for suppressing testosterone production and the widespread usage of EE-based birth control in cisgender women throughout the world, the degree of blood clot risk with high-dose non-oral estradiol—in reasonable amounts—could be considered therapeutically acceptable in transfeminine people (Haupt et al., 2018).
-This may be particularly true when this therapeutic approach is compared to alternative regimens like estradiol plus spironolactone, CPA, or bicalutamide—which have their own unique risks and drawbacks.
-In fact, at least in the specific case of CPA, its risks are almost certainly worse in comparison (e.g., Sam S., 2020; Aly W., 2020; Aly W., 2020).
-In any case, as with oral estradiol, high estradiol levels with non-oral estradiol should ideally be avoided due to the additional risk they pose, and this is especially true in those with relevant risk factors for blood clots (e.g., age).
-In addition, very high doses of non-oral estradiol resulting in estradiol levels above 300 to 500 pg/mL are difficult to justify as they pose further unnecessary risk and are of no clear additional therapeutic benefit.
+In terms of higher estradiol levels delivered non-orally, the estimated 2-fold increase in risk of blood clots with estradiol levels of approximately 300 to 500 pg/mL (Sam, 2020) is notably lower than the average 4-fold increase in risk with widely used EE-containing birth control pills.
+Based on the usefulness of these levels for suppressing testosterone production and the widespread usage of EE-based birth control in cisgender women throughout the world, the degree of blood clot risk with high-dose non-oral estradiol—in reasonable amounts—could be considered therapeutically acceptable in transfeminine people (Haupt et al., 2020).
+This may be particularly true when high-dose non-oral estradiol monotherapy is compared to alternative regimens like estradiol plus antiandrogens including spironolactone, CPA, or bicalutamide—which all have their own unique risks and drawbacks.
+In fact, at least in the specific case of estradiol plus CPA, the risks of this particular regimen are probably worse in comparison (e.g., Sam, 2020; Aly, 2020; Aly, 2020).
+In any case, as with oral estradiol, high estradiol levels with non-oral estradiol should ideally be avoided due to the additional risk they pose, and this is especially true in those with relevant risk factors for blood clots (e.g., older age).
+In addition, very high doses of non-oral estradiol resulting in estradiol levels above those required for testosterone suppression are difficult to justify as they pose further unnecessary risk and offer no clear additional therapeutic benefit.

 The best way to prevent blood clots from happening is to avoid risk altogether.
 Avoiding use of oral estradiol, excessively high doses of non-oral estradiol, and progestogens when feasible and opting for safer therapeutic choices is recommended in this regard.
 In addition, avoiding use of such therapies in those with risk factors like older age (>40 years), known thrombophilic abnormalities, and sedentary lifestyle is advocated.
 Proactive behaviors like physical activity (e.g., walking, exercise), quitting smoking, and weight loss may help to reduce the risk of blood clots (Hibbs, 2008).